 Where to Stay in Kiwengwa

-- Marafiki Bungalows – With multiple thatched bungalows on the edge of the ocean, Marafiki Bungalows is an escape from the everyday.
-Stay in traditional huts or a honeymoon suite and spend your days relaxing beside the pool or on the beach, practicing yoga, cycling around the resort (there are free bikes), taking up a cooking class, or indulging in ocean view massages.
-Ideal for foodies, you can tuck into local delicacies at the Sunday Swahili Dinner or dine with your toes in the sand at the Wednesday night beach BBQ night.
+- Marafiki Bungalows – Stay in traditional huts or a honeymoon suite and spend your days relaxing beside the pool or on the beach, practicing yoga, cycling around the resort (there are free bikes), taking up a cooking class, or indulging in ocean view massages.

 Michamvi